jackzhaojin/career-blogs/LinkedIn2025/2025-06-04-7-aem-offerings/2025-06-04-actual-blog.md

 To me, the big picture of all Adobe offerings is often lost in the process.
 However, seeing this landscape helps my technical brain.
 And hopefully, it’ll help you as well, without reading a 20 page readout.

+---

-Part 2: Approach and Implementation Journey
+## Part 2: Approach and Implementation Journey

-AEM Offerings by Feature (Matrix View)
+### AEM Offerings by Feature (Matrix View)

+*Information here and some are up for debate, please have a dicussion with me in the comment so I can learn and update this chart.*

 This document presents Adobe Experience Manager (AEM) product offerings as columns and key feature dimensions as rows, grouped into two perspectives:

-Functional / Authoring / End User Experience
+#### Functional / Authoring / End User Experience

-information here and some are up for debate, please post so I can learn and update this chart.
+Information here and some are up for debate, please post so I can learn and update this chart.

 | Feature / Capability                            | Classic AEM 6.5 (Core Comp)       | AEMaaCS (Core Comp)                          | AEM w/ SPA SDKs         | AEM Headless CF + UE  | UE with AEM Sites                                          | AEM UE + EDS                                                     | Docs with EDS                                            |
 | ----------------------------------------------- | --------------------- | ------------------------------------------ | ----------------------- | --------------------- | ---------------------------------------------------------- | ---------------------------------------------------------------- | -------------------------------------------------------- |